arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     temporarily, which may cause issues for some applications as noted for the **none** value above.

+- silence

+    Inserts silence for capture streams, or simply drops frames for playback streams, whenever the transport is not acquired.
+Short intervals of silence may also be inserted into capture streams if there is a break in the incoming stream (for example as a result Bluetooth link instability).
+By this means a continuous stream is maintained as far as the application is concerned.
+This is analogous to a soundcard device with no speakers or microphone plugged in: only silence is captured and playback succeeds but produces no sound.

+The **silence** option can also be used with capture devices on HFP/HSP AG and A2DP source nodes (e.g. when using the FastStream codec) because in those cases it is possible that the remote device is not sending any audio even though the transport has been acquired.

 PCM drain and non-blocking operation
 ------------------------------------